 We are one of the world's major music-based content companies.
 Our company is composed of two businesses: Recorded Music and Music Publishing.
 We believe we are the world's third-largest recorded music company and also the world's third-largest music publishing company.
 We are a global company, generating over half of our revenues in more than 50 countries outside of the United States.
-We generated revenues of \$3.576 billion during the fiscal year ended September 30, 2017.
+We generated revenues of \$4.005 billion during the fiscal year ended September 30, 2018.

 Our Recorded Music business produces revenue primarily through the marketing, sale and licensing of recorded music in various physical (such as CDs, Vinyl and DVDs) and digital (such as streaming and downloads) formats.
 We have one of the world's largest and most diverse recorded music catalogs.
 Our Recorded Music business also benefits from additional revenue streams associated with artists, including merchandising, fan clubs, sponsorships, concert promotions and artist management, among other areas.
+Some of these revenues streams are generated through rights we receive in our recording agreements.
 We often refer to these rights as "artist services and expanded-rights" and to the recording agreements which provide us with participations in such rights as "expanded-rights deals" or "360° deals."
-Prior to intersegment eliminations, our Recorded Music business generated revenues of \$3.020 billion during the fiscal year ended September 30, 2017.
+We have also made a number of recent acquisitions aimed at expanding our Recorded Music business, including Sodatone, a premier artist and repertoire ("A&R") insight tool, UPROXX, one of the most influential media brands for youth culture; Spinnin' Records, one of the world's leading independent electronic music companies; Songkick, the live music and ticketing destination, and in October 2018 the acquisition of EMP Merchandising, one of Europe's leading specialty music and entertainment merchandise e-tailers.
+Prior to intersegment eliminations, our Recorded Music business generated revenues of \$3.360 billion during the fiscal year ended September 30, 2018.

 Our Music Publishing business owns and acquires rights to musical compositions, exploits and markets these compositions, and receives royalties or fees for their use.
 We publish music across a broad range of musical styles and hold rights in over one million copyrights from over 70,000 songwriters and composers.
-Prior to intersegment eliminations, our Music Publishing business generated revenues of \$572 million during the fiscal year ended September 30, 2017.
+Prior to intersegment eliminations, our Music Publishing business generated revenues of \$653 million during the fiscal year ended September 30, 2018.